 We currently conduct our clinical trial for ELVN-001 in the United States, Australia, France, Germany, South Korea, and Spain.
 In the future, we may conduct clinical trials for ELVN-001 in other countries, including but not limited to Poland, Chile, Belgium, Netherlands, Canada, Hungary, Israel and Argentina.
 We are conducting our clinical trial for ELVN-002 in the United States, Australia, and South Korea.
 In the future, we may also conduct clinical trials for ELVN-002 in other countries.
 We plan to conduct clinical trials for future candidates in the United States and internationally.
 The acceptance of study data by the FDA, EMA or other comparable foreign regulatory authority from clinical trials conducted outside of their respective jurisdictions may be subject to certain conditions.
-In cases where data from United States clinical trials are intended to serve as the basis for marketing approval in the foreign regulatory authority would accept data from trials conducted outside of our applicable jurisdiction.
+In cases where data from United States clinical trials are intended to serve as the basis for marketing approval in the foreign countries outside the United States, the standards for clinical trials and approval may be different.
+There can be no assurance that any United States or foreign regulatory authority would accept data from trials conducted outside of our applicable jurisdiction.
 If the FDA, EMA or any applicable foreign regulatory authority does not accept such data, it would result in the need for additional trials, which would be costly and time-consuming and delay aspects of our business plan, and which may result in our product candidates not receiving approval or clearance for commercialization in the applicable jurisdiction.